-Therefore, extensions are available for diploma programs (and not the certificate programs, see below) for $50 and / month from the enroll page.
+Therefore, extensions are available for diploma programs (and not the certificate programs, see below) for $100 CDN/month from the enroll page.
+This is far less expensive than re-enrolling.
 Extensions are granted/approved at the sole discretion of CASI.
 Extension requests must be made via the button on the enroll page BEFORE the student’s deadline date.

 The following are the only allowable credit transfers: